StoveGodCooks/trade-me-bro-/README.md

 ## 📜 License

 This project is private and not licensed for redistribution.
-All assets, code, and narrative content are © Charles Hubbard.
+All assets, code, and narrative content are © StoveGod